castai/terraform-provider-castai/docs/resources/commitment.md

 page_title: "castai_commitment Resource - terraform-provider-castai"
 subcategory: ""
 description: |-
   Manages a single CAST AI commitment (reserved instance, savings plan, CUD, capacity block or capacity reservation) via the pricing v1beta Commitments API.
-For bulk management, use for_each over a decoded JSON/CSV file.
-Note: the underlying API is in beta.
-Do not manage commitments with Terraform in organizations where the same commitments are synced automatically via cloud integrations, as the sync will overwrite Terraform-managed values.
+For bulk management, use for_each — see the examples/ directory.
 ---

 # castai_commitment (Resource)

 Manages a single CAST AI commitment (reserved instance, savings plan, CUD, capacity block or capacity reservation) via the pricing v1beta Commitments API.
-For bulk management, use for_each over a decoded JSON/CSV file.
-Note: the underlying API is in beta.
-Do not manage commitments with Terraform in organizations where the same commitments are synced automatically via cloud integrations, as the sync will overwrite Terraform-managed values.
+For bulk management, use for_each — see the examples/ directory.

 ## Example Usage